What is SIGP?

 Who is Eligible for SIGP?

-Current NU full-time degree-seeking undergraduate students who will be:
+Current Northwestern full-time degree-seeking undergraduate students who will/will be:

 If awarded, SIGP CANNOT be combined with any other summer grants on campus.
 Students must choose between SIGP or another grant.
-Including but not limited to the following:
+Including but not limited to the following Summer Undergraduate Research Grant (SURG), Weinberg College Summer Grant, SoC Internship Award Program, Political Science Grant

-SIGP recipients may be eligible for an additional $1000 award for a total of $4500.
-If your supervisor is a Northwestern alum and you’re not living at home for the summer, you may be eligible for 1 of 25 SIGP+ grants which will add $1000 to your stipend, for a total award amount of $4500.
-Priority will be given to:
+SIGP recipients may be eligible for an additional $1500 award for a total of $5000.
+If your summer expenses will exceed $3500, you’re living away from home and/or Evanston/Chicago, and you’re working in an in-person or hybrid unpaid internship, you may be eligible for an additional grant which will add $1500 to your stipend, for a total award amount of $5000.
+Priority will be given to students who/who are:

 Contact Information